Getting started with the API/CLI

 Use an admin API key to set up pages for monitoring and manage projects.

 You can generate an Admin API key in your account settings.
-You need to be an admin for this organization to be able to generate the key.
+You need to be an admin for your organization to be able to generate the key.

 API key permissions